-- 1 Although the use of primaries in both Israel and the US has not significantly undermined the strong position enjoyed by incumbents (Rahat & Sher-Hadar 1999: 243). - 2 Similar 'pluralistic' approaches, which recognize the diverse motivations for political action, can be found in Kitschelt (1989), and Seyd and Whiteley (1992). - 3 This has been the case in Israel, where membership did rise after the introduction of primaries, although accompanied by dubious manoeuvrings by candidates and special interests (Rahat and Sher-Hadar 1999: 244-7). - 4 Although some scholars argue that primaries are a symptom, rather than a cause, of American parties' organizational weakness (for example Epstein 1980). - 5 In 1997 Labour had one member for every 33 voters, whilst the Conservatives' ratio was 1: 24.
-These are low figures by European standards. - 6 The Conservatives' vote share has declined from 48-49% in the 1950s to 42-43% in the 1980s and early 1990s to just over 30% in 1997; Labour polled 44-48% in the 1950s, 37-43% in the 1970s and 27-30% in the 1980s, before recovering to 43% in 1997. - 7 At national level, candidates require either a majority backing from the national executive (Comisión Ejecutiva Federal), backing from 15% of the party's standing assembly (Comité

-Federal), majority backing of the party's territorial assembly (Consejo Territorial), or the signatures of 7% of party members (PSOE 1998: Art.22).
+- 1 Although the use of primaries in both Israel and the US has not significantly undermined the strong position enjoyed by incumbents (Rahat and Sher-Hadar 1999: 243). - 2 Similar 'pluralistic' approaches, which recognize the diverse motivations for political action, can be found in Kitschelt (1989) and Seyd and Whiteley (1992). - 3 This has been the case in Israel, where membership did rise after the introduction of primaries, although accompanied by dubious manoeuvrings by candidates and special interests (Rahat and Sher-Hadar 1999: 244-7). - 4 Although some scholars argue that primaries are a symptom, rather than a cause, of American parties' organizational weakness (for example, Epstein 1980). - 5 In 1997, Labour had one member for every 33 voters, whilst the Conservatives' ratio was 1: 24.
+These are low figures by European standards. - 6 The Conservatives' vote share has declined from 48-9 percent in the 1950s to 42-3 percent in the 1980s and early 1990s to just over 30 percent in 1997; Labour polled 44-8 percent in the 1950s, 37-43 percent in the 1970s and 27-30 percent in the 1980s, before recovering to 43 percent in 1997. - 7 At national level, candidates require either a majority backing from the national executive (Comisión Ejecutiva Federal), backing from 15 percent of the party's standing assembly (Comité Federal), majority backing of the party's territorial assembly (Consejo Territorial), or the signatures of 7 percent of party members (PSOE 1998: Art.
+22).